 Each individual attending St Vincent’s must undergo the screening process with a member of staff before entering the hospital and will not be able to visit if they:

 - Are unwell with any cold or flu like symptoms, even a runny nose

-- Have returned from overseas, travelled from any of the designated hotspots in the past two weeks
+- Have returned from overseas, interstate, traveled from any of the designated hot spots in the past two weeks

 - Have been identified as close personal contact with a confirmed case of COVID-19

 - Have been in close contact with a suspected case of COVID-19

 This screening point also applies to any visitors, essential contractors or representatives who need to attend St Vincent’s Hospital, Medical Centre, St Joseph’s Aged Care Facilities or Friends Child Care in order to seek medical treatment, attend site meetings, prepare reports, or assess equipment for any reason.

 If you enter St Vincent’s, you must practice the following precautions:

 - Wash your hands often with soap and water, before and after eating as well as after attending the toilet.